Dellil/writing-store/README.md

-My Document Store
+## Writing Store

-I'm writing down what I've something I learned and interested
+writing down what I've something that got learned and interested